Our national board of directors

 Our national board of directors is comprised of 15 volunteers who are committed to our mission and believe that everyone deserves a decent home.
 The national board is responsible for overseeing governance and policy issues related to our work.

-Ed McMahon joined the National Board of Directors in 2013 after serving for 10 years on the Habitat for Humanity Halton board, primarily as Chair.
-Ed is currently serving as the Vice Chair of the Board, and he is a member of the HR and Audit Committees as well.
+Ed McMahon joined Habitat for Humanity Canada's National Board of Directors in 2013 after serving for 10 years on the Habitat for Humanity Halton board, primarily as chair.
+Ed is currently serving as the vice chair of the national board, and he is a member of the Human Resources and Audit committees as well.

-During his time with Habitat Halton (now Habitat Halton-Mississauga) the Affiliate grew from a smaller periodic builder with a hands-on operating board, to a mid-sized Affiliate with a Board more focused on governance and strategy.
-This experience with affiliate growth has given Ed a real appreciation for the value of Habitat work at all levels.
+During his time with Habitat Halton (now Habitat Halton-Mississauga) this local Habitat grew from a smaller periodic builder with a hands-on operating board, to a mid-sized organization with a board more focused on governance and strategy.
+This experience with local Habitat growth has given Ed a real appreciation for the value of Habitat work at all levels.
 He is a passionate advocate for our grassroots heritage, and a practical promoter of sustainable growth that will allow us to serve more families.